-For the past 2 months, Mike has been flirting with Lindsey, his pilates instructor.
+For the past 2 months, Mike’s been flirting with Lindsey, his pilates instructor.
 It began with a spark he felt when she arranged his posture in class.
-It developed into smiles, winks, whatsapps, lingering chats after class, a coffee, a massage for his aching back muscles, until last week they allowed chemistry to break through restraint and they went all the way in the ladies’ showers at the gym.
+It developed into smiles, winks, whatsapps, lingering chats after class, a coffee, a massage for his aching back muscles, until last week they went all the way in the ladies’ showers at the gym.

 They have a good life together: amazing children, great friends, close family members.
 But still, Mike is potentially jeopardising it all by being with Lindsey.
 Why would he do this?